Reiryoku-Technologies/Mida-Documentation/src/documentation/essentials/symbols.md

 ```

 ## getAsk()
-Used to get the current ask price.
+Used to get the current best ask price for the symbol.

 - **Interface**
 ```typescript